The Godot Roguelike Basic Set – Introduction

 The D&D Basic Set provided me countless hours of dungeon crawling adventures as a kid.
 Whether you are new to roguelikes or just new to Godot, it’s my sincere hope that the GRBS will be the start of a new series of your own roguelike adventures.

-The Basic Set homage is unofficial Fan Content permitted under the Fan Content Policy.
+The Basic D&D Ancient Red homage is unofficial Fan Content permitted under the Fan Content Policy.
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC